joemoose/dungeoneers.d20/docs/appendix-g.md

 ### Talents

 You have a variety of unique abilities.
-When you first create your character, and every time you gain a new level, choose one talent from the following list or gain mastery of a talent you already know.
+When you first create your character and **every time you gain a new level**, choose one talent from the following list or gain **mastery** of a talent you already know.

 - **BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double your damage after first reducing it by the armor rating if any.

-	**Mastery**: During combat, as part of your attack, you can make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.
+	**Mastery**: During combat, as part of your attack, you can make a DEX *or* WIL check against a creature aware of you to flank or confuse the target, adding a +d12 damage bonus.

 - **EXPERTISE**: You can re-roll an attribute check once per session.

-	**Mastery**: You can re-roll any dice roll.
+	**Mastery**: You can re-roll any dice roll check once per session.

 - **FAST**: You can make an attack and then disengage as a *fast* initiative round.

-	**Mastery**: You can move and attack in the same round as a *fast* initiative turn.
+	**Mastery**: You can move and attack in the same round as a *fast* initiative round.

 - **MANY POCKETS**: You gain an additional body inventory slot.